Keturah Whitehurst: Higher education and career

 After three and a half years of undergraduate education, she graduated with her Bachelors of Arts degree in English and Psychology.
 After her first graduation, Keturah returned home to work and save money to then enter graduate school.
 During this time, Keturah worked as a vice-principal and a teacher.
 She was urged to return to graduate school at Howard University by a former professor who gave her a fellowship.
 While at Howard for graduate studies, it was recommended that she pursue a doctorate degree by Francis Sumner.
 The entrance into graduate school was paid for by a general education fellowship and allowed Keturah to continue her studies.

 She earned her Master of Science degree in experimental psychology at Howard before working for several years and then returning to college.
 She worked as a professor of sociology, philosophy, and psychology and was also the dean of women at a Florida University.^{,}.
 After moving states from Florida to Virginia, Whitehurst's reciprocal license was approved by the Commonwealth of Virginia.
 This meant that Whitehurst was designated as the first African-American clinical psychologist to hold that license in the state.
+She was also the first African-American woman to be an intern at the Harvard Psychological Clinic.
 Whitehurst returned to school with a Rockefeller Scholarship that financed her entire doctoral degree.
 Whitehurst's doctoral dissertation is called Psychological growth as reflected in fantasy.^{,}.
 Her career was spent working in Virginia, Florida, and Tennessee.
 Whitehurst's first exit from the educational world occurred in 1977 when she retired in Virginia.